nemec/clipr/README.md

   conflicting argument name (such as "checkin").
 * Simplified AutomatedHelpGenerator, exposing the parser's configuration object so that you can generate help messages on-demand.
+* Ported code to .NET Core.
+I saw a bunch of weird bugs where the code would compile but fail at runtime with a `MissingMethodException`, so there may still be issues in there.

 ###2015-04-24 1.4.7